smashwilson/bdtg/party/tribute/ohno-itshimagain.md

 ## Backstory

 * Doesn't remember what his original name was but every time he would come in to town, that's what people would yell and he has just taken it as his name
 * I'm dumb at `<insertanythingthinky>`
+* Never knew when my next meal was, so I ate all I could when I could
+* Sometimes I was _really_ hungry, so I had to eat things that would kill normal people.
+I sometimes still just randomly eat things I find.
+* I cannot handle my alcohol, but I still try.
+This does not end up well... ever.
+* I've broken a lot of things in my years, from skulls to goblets to water troughs.
+* I like throwing things, I don't have good aim, but it goes far.
+* I have no clue how to control my strength, I cannot do anything that needs precision amounts of pressure or strength.